 Anne Delestrade founded CREA Mont-Blanc in 1996.
 She has been studying the social intelligence of the Alpine chough for over 30 years, and created the Mont Blanc Atlas, an open data scientific resource.

-Marjorie specializes in the diet and feeding of large herbivores (chamois, roe deer and mouflon).
-She’ll be out in the field with you and help guide you with data analysis.
+Colin directs CREA Mont-Blanc's Phenoclim citizen science projet and specializes in phenolgy and wild bees.
+He’ll be out in the field with you and help guide you with data analysis.

 Brad Carlson, PhD in Ecology